8 July 2023, 9:00 AM - 1:00 PM

 grateful for it.

-A few weeks after the registration deadline, we'll send more information to your registered email address - check your spam folder too!
-Please email us at [email protected] if you still have not heard from us by 1 May 2023.
+A few weeks after the registration deadline, we will send more information to your registered email address - check your spam folder too!
+Please email us at contact@

 Having trouble finding teammates?
 Or unclear